radishland/radish/README.md

 ## Plugin API

 The Radish core is a plugin runner modelled after the Vite/Rollup plugin system, with compatible signatures.
 The framework features themselves come in the form of built-in plugins which can be extended.
-For example custom-element transforms, declarative shadow root inlining, server effects, type stripping etc. are just plugins.
+For example declarative shadow root inlining, server effects, type stripping etc. are all plugins.

 The pipeline is articulated around the following hooks and phases:

 ### Config phase

 - The `config: (userConfig: Config, args: Args) => Config` hook can read and modify the user config and receives the arguments of the currently running command
-- The `configResolved: (config: ResolvedConfig) => void` hooks is ran at the end of the config phase and allows plugin to read the resolved config.
+- The `configResolved: (config: ResolvedConfig) => void` hooks runs at the end of the config phase and allows plugins to read the resolved config.

 ### Manifest phase

 The manifest holds information about the files of the project, their imports, dependencies etc. and can be extended with information about the elements, routes, layouts etc.

 - The `manifestStart: (manifestController: ManifestController) => ManifestBase` hook runs before the manifest generation, and allows to give it the proper shape by adding required fields
-- The `manifest: (entry: WalkEntry, context: ManifestContext) => void` hook is the main hook of this phase, visits entries one by one and is used to populate the manifest file
+- The `manifest: (entry: WalkEntry, context: ManifestContext) => void` hook is the main hook of this phase, is called on each visited entry, allowing to populate the manifest object
-- The `manifestWrite: (content: string) => string` hook is a transform which runs when the manifest is written on disk, and allows to modify imports etc.
+- The `manifestWrite: (content: string) => string` hook is a transform which runs when the manifest is cached on disk, and allows to modify imports etc.

 ### Build phase

-- The `buildStart: (entries: WalkEntry[],manifest: ManifestBase) => WalkEntry[]` hook runs at the beginning of a build or re-build, and allows plugins to modify the order in which the entries will be built
+- The `buildStart: (entries: WalkEntry[],manifest: ManifestBase) => WalkEntry[]` hook runs at the beginning of a build or re-build, and allows plugins to modify the order in which the entries are built
 - The `transform: (code: string, path: string, context: TransformContext) => MaybePromise<TransformResult>` hook lets you modify the content of a file
-- The `emit: (path: string) => string | null` hook is ran just before the content is written on disk and allows a plugin to modify the default destination
+- The `emit: (path: string) => string | null` hook runs just before the content is written on disk and allows a plugin to modify the default destination

 ### Hot reloading phase

 The dev server handles hot reloading and plugins can hook into this phase too with the `handleHotUpdate: (event: HmrEvent, context: HmrContext) => void` hook.
-It receives the event, holding information about what happened (creation, modification, path etc.) and the context, allowing to re-run plugins, updating the manifest etc.
+It receives the event, holding information about what happened (creation, modification, path etc.) and the context, allowing to re-run plugins, update the manifest etc.

 ## Routing